Your Devices Are Snitches and It’s Time to Do Something About It

 Both tools support custom blocklists in various formats (hosts files, AdBlock-style rules, domain lists).
 And here’s the thing: once you start adding blocklists, you cannot stop.

-There’s the Firebog’s Tick List for Pi-hole — a curated collection of well-maintained lists covering ads, trackers, malware domains, and telemetry.
-For AdGuard Home, the built-in list selector covers most bases, and you can add any URL to custom lists.
+For AdGuard Home: The built-in list selector covers most bases, and you can add any URL to custom lists.
+The Adblock lists work fine too.

 The blocklist addiction goes like this: